 - Use materials like cotton/poly fabrics.
-Do NOT apply patches to rayon, nylon or tri-acetate fabrics or any fabric that is heat sensitive.
+Do NOT apply patches to rayon, nylon, or tri-acetate fabrics or any fabric that is heat sensitive.

 - PRE_WASH your fabrics as many manufacturers treat fabrics and that treatment can prevent adherence if not washed off first.

 - Once applied, patches are permanently attached to the fabrics and are washable.
-We recommend turning your clothing inside out and washing in cold water on delicate and by hanging to dry to preserve the longevity of your decor.
+We recommend turning your clothing inside out and washing it in cold water on delicate and hanging to dry to preserve the longevity of your decor.

 - Iron-on patches are a great way to express your style and individuality.
 So let your individuality show by creating an article of clothing that is uniquely yours.
 If you have questions, connect with us.